MaayanLab/software-testing/2-functional-testing/README.md

 ## Browser automation with Selenium

-We can write functional tests for web applications by automating the browser with Selenium.
+Since we primarily build web applications, we can write our functional tests by automating the browser with Selenium.
 Here's an example:

 ```python
 from selenium import webdriver